-While TensorRT accelerates every framework, it is tightly integrated with the latest versions of TensorFlow and ONNX Runtime so that you can use TensorRT easily from within frameworks.
+While TensorRT accelerates every framework, it is integrated with TensorFlow (v2.0 and v1.15), and ONNX Runtime 1.0 so that you can use TensorRT from within frameworks.

-TensorRT 6 GA is available for download now to members of the NVIDIA Developer Program.
-The latest version of plugins, parsers and new samples for BERT, Mask-RCNN, Faster-RCNN, NCF and OpenNMT are also available as open source from the TensorRT github repository.
+TensorRT 7 GA is available for download to members of the NVIDIA Developer Program.
+The latest version of plugins, parsers and new samples for BERT, Mask-RCNN, Faster-RCNN, NCF and OpenNMT are also available as open source from the TensorRT GitHub repository.

-NVIDIA TensorRT Inference Server now supports ONNX graph and PyTorch backends, Model Control API for dynamic model loading/unloading, It is available as a ready-to-deploy container from the NGC container registry and as an open source project from GitHub.
+NVIDIA TensorRT Inference Server now supports ONNX graph and PyTorch backends, Model Control API for dynamic model loading/unloading, It is available as a ready-to-deploy container from NGC and as an open source project from GitHub.

 Get Started With Hands-On Training

 The NVIDIA Deep Learning Institute (DLI) offers hands-on training for developers, data scientists, and researchers in AI and accelerated computing.Get hands-on experience with TensorRT in self-paced electives on Optimization and Deployment of TensorFlow Models with TensorRT and Deployment for Intelligent Video Analytics using TensorRT today.